qiskit-community/ibm-quantum-challenge-africa-2021/faq.md

 ## Why am I seeing the error "Failed: Gateway Time-out"?

 To resolve this issue, try restarting your Python kernel by pressing the refresh icon at the top of the Jupyter notebook/IBM Quantum Lab interface.
 However, keep in-mind that this will reset all of your Python variables, so you will have to re-run your notebook code cells.
 If this does not resolve the issue, ping @africa_mentor or @africa_admin in the challenge Slack channel: [#challenge-africa-2021](https://qiskit.slack.com/archives/C02C8MKP153).

+## Why am I seeing "Error 524" when I load the IBM Quantum Lab?

+The IBM Quantum Lab and IBM Quantum Challenge Africa 2021 teams may need to update the platform at certain points during the challenge.
+If you encounter this error, you should wait about 5-10 minutes before trying again.
+By that stage, the server should have successfully updated.